ZaninAndrea/techio-functional-js/markdowns/higher.md

 # Reject
 We can now reuse the `isPrime` function in conjunction with `reject` to get all the non-prime items in the cart.
 The reject function is the opposite of the filter: it creates an array with all the elements but those that satisfy the condition.

+Reject is not a built-in function in js, we are going to use the library `underscore.js` to have it.
+The syntax is slightly different: `_.reject(list, predicate)` where `_` is the undescore library

 @[Knowing this implement the `notPrimeItems` function using `reject`]({ "stubs": ["isNotPrime.js"], "command": "node_modules/mocha/bin/mocha isNotPrime.spec.js --reporter list" })